Dylan-Liew/definitely-not-java/docs/07-static-field.md

           CONFIG = loadConfig("app.properties");
         }
         ```

 - Sharing and Access behavior:
     - Instance-specific data like `name`, `balance` or `id` should NOT be static
     - Good practice in accessing static fields using class name, not object reference
     - All fields in interfaces are implicitly public, static and final.

 - Immutability and Thread safety
-    - Mutable static fields are shared by all threads, needs synchronization if shared across threads
+    - Mutable static fields are shared by all threads and need synchronization if shared across threads
     - Final instance fields are immutable.

 - Design Patterns